charlesfrye/cuda-substrings/README.md

 It includes a NumPy implementation and a CuPy implementation that runs on NVIDIA GPUs.

-In our testing,
-the NumPy implementation was slower than the base implementation.

-The CuPy implemementation was faster than the base implementation by a factor of 8 for input strings of size `65_536 == 2 ** 16` with single matches of size roughly `4_096 == 2 ** 12`.
+In our testing, on a beefy H100 node on Modal, the base implementation achieved ~50 OPS as measured by `pytest-benchmark` for input strings of size `65_536 == 2 ** 16` with single matches of size roughly `4_096 == 2 ** 12`.

+The NumPy implementation was slower than the base implementation by a factor of ~3, or ~15 OPS.

+The CuPy implemementation was faster than the base implementation by a factor of ~1.5, or ~80 OPS.
+Overhead was dominated by the conversion of Python

 ## Usage